christianh814/kubernetes-toolbox/resources/documents/k8s-kops.md

 # Kubernetes with Kops

-With `kops` you can spin up a cluster in aws, gce, and digital ocean.
-These are high level notes.
+With `kops` you can spin up a cluster in `aws`, `gce`, and `digital ocean`.
+These are high level notes on AWS.
+I have also ran this on GCE and notes specific to that can be [found here](k8s-kops-gce.md)

 ## Prereqs